Hotel re-labelled food to extend shelf life

 A spokesman for the DoubleTree said it has adjusted its processes and conducted training.

-The food hygiene inspection was carried out on 8 February.
+The food hygiene inspection at the hotel, near Aberdeen beach, was carried out on 8 February.

 Some new labels had been placed directly over the top of old labels.